The Biggest Law Firm SEO Mistakes I See (And How to Fix Them)

 “After a serious accident in Dallas, you need attorneys who understand both the legal complexities and the personal toll of what you’re facing.
 Our personal injury team has secured millions in compensation for accident victims across North Texas.”

-The Problem: I regularly see practice area pages with 200-300 words of generic content.
+The Problem: Thin content is another major issue.
+I regularly see practice area pages with 200-300 words of generic content.
 These pages answer none of the questions potential clients actually have.

 The Fix: Create comprehensive practice area pages that demonstrate expertise.
 Aim for 1,500+ words covering: